Équipements haut de gamme

 Vues spectaculaires

-Away from the slopes, Brixen im Thale has a quieter, more relaxed feel than some of its busier neighbours.
-There's a small but genuine village centre with a handful of restaurants, cafes, and shops - enough for a pleasant evening without the crowds.
-Families particularly appreciate the pace here: it's calm, safe, and easy to navigate on foot, yet you're never far from the full range of the SkiWelt when you want it.
-Check out Brixen im Thale ski deals to start planning your trip.
+Away from the slopes, Brixen has a quiet feel with a small but authentic village centre and plenty of activities.
+There's a handful of restaurants, cafes, and shops, and a lively but relaxed après-ski.
+Visitors particularly appreciate the pace here: it's calm and easy to navigate on foot, yet you're never far from the full range of the SkiWelt when you want it.

-Away from the slopes, Brixen im Thale has a quieter, more relaxed feel than some of its busier neighbours.
-There's a small but genuine village centre with a handful of restaurants, cafes, and shops - enough for a pleasant evening without the crowds.
-Families particularly appreciate the pace here: it's calm, safe, and easy to navigate on foot, yet you're never far from the full range of the SkiWelt when you want it.
-Check out Brixen im Thale ski deals to start planning your trip.
+Away from the slopes, Brixen has a quiet feel with a small but authentic village centre and plenty of activities.
+There's a handful of restaurants, cafes, and shops, and a lively but relaxed après-ski.
+Visitors particularly appreciate the pace here: it's calm and easy to navigate on foot, yet you're never far from the full range of the SkiWelt when you want it.

 Je réserve habituellement moi-même les vols, les transferts, l'hôtel, la location du matériel de ski et les forfaits ski, mais cette année j'ai utilisé WeSki pour un séjour à Morzine.
 C'était tellement plus simple.
 Tout a parfaitement fonctionné - les transferts sont arrivés à l'heure et il y avait beaucoup de retours d'information tout au long du processus, ce qui vous donne confiance que les vacances se dérouleront sans problème.